-OK, so you just returned from the store with your first cactus plant, or perhaps you bought one of those funny looking little plants with a tag sticking in the pot that says "Assorted Succulents."
+OK, so you just returned from the store with your first cactus plant, or perhaps you bought one of those funny-looking little plants with a tag sticking in the pot that says "Assorted Succulents."
 You might be asking yourself, "how do I take care of this thing?"

 Watering and Fertilizing

-Rain water is preferable to tap water, if you can manage to collect and store it.
+Rainwater is preferable to tap water if you can manage to collect and store it.

-Too much light: When your plant is getting too much light, it can appear “off color,” taking on a “bleached out” look, or turning yellow or even orangish.
+Too much light: When your plant is getting too much light, it can appear off-color, taking on a bleached-out look or turning yellow or even orangish.
 Keep in mind that these signs can also indicate other stresses, such as disease or too much water, so use common sense when making your diagnosis.

 If your plant is moved suddenly into very bright sunlight conditions, or if the weather suddenly turns hot with abundant sunshine, your plant can scorch.
-This can happen very rapidly and can scar the plant for the rest of its life, so be on alert for when such a condition might occur, and take precautions to prevent scorching.
+This can happen very rapidly and can scar the plant for the rest of its life, so be on alert for when such a condition might occur and take precautions to prevent scorching.

 For a potted plant that slowly grows toward the light over time, you can rotate its pot to cause it to grow in a more balanced fashion.
-Remember, if you do this, that the side of the plant that had not been exposed to direct sunlight for a long time might scorch if you make the transition too quickly.
+Remember, if you do this, the side of the plant that had not been exposed to direct sunlight for a long time might scorch if you make the transition too quickly.
 Be careful!

 Pots and Potting

-Pots come in all kinds of styles, and are made of various materials.
+Pots come in all kinds of styles and are made of various materials.

 Soil: Cactus and succulent potting mixes are sometimes available commercially, but many people like to create their own special mix for their plants.
 There are some basic characteristics that a potting mix for cacti and succulents should possess.
 Perhaps the most important characteristic is that the soil should drain very well.
 The best way to achieve this is by adding horticultural-grade sand and grit to the compost component of the soil.
-Many believe that a good starting ratio for the mix's components are one-third compost, one-third horticultural-grade sand, and one-third grit.
+Many believe that a good starting ratio for the mix's components is one-third compost, one-third horticultural-grade sand, and one-third grit.

 All sand is not created equal.
 The sand component should be horticultural grade, relatively coarse, and sharp.
-Never use non-horticultural grade sand, such as fill sand, as this is usually not washed, and can contain, among other things, salt.
+Never use non-horticultural grade sand, such as fill sand, as this is usually not washed and can contain, among other things, salt.

 Repotting: Ideally, your plants should be repotted every year so that you can provide them with fresh soil, inspect and address problems with their root systems, and move them to bigger pots if necessary.

-A word about handling your plants: Cacti and succulents grow in some extremely hostile environments, and as such have evolved some very inventive ways of defending themselves.
+A word about handling your plants: Cacti and succulents grow in some extremely hostile environments, and as such, have evolved some very inventive ways of defending themselves.
 They will not hesitate to use those defense mechanisms when you attempt to repot or otherwise handle them.

 Beware that not all spines are created equal.
 Some can be especially nasty.
-For example, that group of cacti known as Opuntias – commonly referred to as “Prickly Pears” – have spines that, at the microscopic level, are barbed and very easily break off and remain lodged in the skin.
-Opuntias also have fine spines called “glochids” which, in extreme cases, have gotten into people's eyes and caused problems.
-Some other types of cacti, as some Mammillarias, have hooked spines which easily grab fast to skin and clothing.
+For example, the cacti in the genus Opuntia, commonly referred to as Prickly Pears, have spines that, at the microscopic level, are barbed and very easily break off and remain lodged in the skin.
+Opuntias also have fine spines called glochids, which, in extreme cases, have gotten into people's eyes and caused problems.
+Some other cacti, as some Mammillarias, have hooked spines that easily grab fast to skin and clothing.